civicrm/org.civicrm.module.cividiscount/README.md

 --

 * Enhance UI with an "apply discount" button that updates displayed prices on any forms
-  + basically you want to emulate having the discount code sent in via th URL and let the person know if discount code is bogus
+  + basically you want to emulate having the discount code sent in via the URL and let the person know if discount code is bogus
   + it would be nice to do this with ajax but isn't worth much effort.